codinasion-archive/codinasion-programme/programme/fibonaci-series-without-using-recursion/README.md

   - ClasherKasten
 ---

-## Write a programmeto print Fibonacci series without using recursion
+## Write a programme to print Fibonacci series without using recursion

 ```txt
 Input: 10